pawatsethaput/OpenBank/REST-API-V1.2.1.md

 #### Several
 *Optional*

-Grants the user USER_ID access to a list of views at BANK_ID for account ACCOUNT_ID.
+Grants the user USER_ID at their provider PROVIDER_ID access to a list of views at BANK_ID for account ACCOUNT_ID.
+All url parameters must be [%-encoded](http://en.wikipedia.org/wiki/Percent-encoding), which is often especially relevant for USER_ID and PROVIDER_ID.

 OAuth authentication is required and the user needs to have access to the owner view.

 **Request:**
 Send a list of views Ids
 Verb: POST
-URL: /banks/BANK_ID/accounts/ACCOUNT_ID/permissions/USER_ID/views
+URL: /banks/BANK_ID/accounts/ACCOUNT_ID/permissions/PROVIDER_ID/USER_ID/views
 Body:

     {